Azure/azure-quickstart-templates/quickstarts/microsoft.documentdb/cosmosdb-create-multi-region-account/README.md

 ---
-description: This template creates an Azure Cosmos DB account for any API Type with a primary and secondary region with choice of consistency level and options to enable multi-master and Failover Type.
+description: This template creates an Azure Cosmos DB account for any database API type with a primary and secondary region with choice of consistency level and failover type.
 page_type: sample
 products:
 - azure